 3. What is the advantage to using radar feedback with your facility?
 In this video, Jason discusses discusses the advantages of utilizing the Ball Coach radar during training to help athletes get better faster.
 It also gives his training center an edge over his competitors in that it helps evaluate staff and training techniques.

 4. Why is it important to have a product that is accurate, discreet and affordable?
 In this video, Jason discusses the importance of using professional level equipment when training and why that is so valuable when showcasing improvement over time.
-He also tests the Ball Coach radar with the Stalker Pro 2 ($1200) radar to show its accuracy, and why the affordability makes it easier to have multiple pieces of equipment in the training center or for athletes to own for home use.
+He also tests the Ball Coach radar with a more expensive, bulkier radar gun ($1200 price tag) to show its accuracy, and why the affordability makes it easier to have multiple pieces of equipment in the training center or for athletes to own for home use.

 5. How rugged is the Ball Coach radar and why is that an important feature in a training environment?
 In this video, Jason discusses why equipment needs to be rugged in a training center environment and that the Ball Coach radar fits those needs.